cedmax/ireneros.net/contents/_about/cv.markdown

 [I](http://uk.linkedin.com/in/irenegk) started to study theatre in Bologna University in the XX century (impressive, isn't it?).
-After a few months I had already left Bologna to attend and acting workshop in Pontedera.
+After a few months I had already left Bologna to attend an acting workshop in Pontedera.
 After all, Bologna was not the centre of the world.

 That’s why I left for Holstebro (DK) to get inspired by Odin Teatret.
 After a heavy dinner, I dreamt about Hansel e Gretel’s witch house and I produced my first show for children.